clstrfcuk/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.8 =
+* Improvement: Added support for hiding the username information revealed by the WordPress 4.7 REST API.
+Thanks Vladimir Smitka.
+* Improvement: Added vulnerability scanning for themes.
+* Improvement: Reduced memory usage by up to 90% when scanning comments.
+* Improvement: Performance improvements for the dashboard widget.
+* Improvement: Added progressive loading of addresses on the blocked IP list.
+* Improvement: The diagnostics page now displays a config reading/writing test.
+* Change: Support for the Falcon cache has been removed.
+* Fix: Better messaging when the WAF rules are manually updated.
+* Fix: The proxy detection check frequency has been reduced and no longer alerts if the server is unreachable.
+* Fix: Adjusted the behavior of parsing the X-Forwarded-For header for better accuracy.
+Thanks Jason Woods.
+* Fix: Typo fix on the options page.
+* Fix: Scan issue for known core file now shows the correct links.
+* Fix: Links in "unlock" emails now work for IPv6 and IPv4-mapped-IPv6 addresses.
+* Fix: Restricted caching of responses from the Wordfence Security Network.
+* Fix: Fixed a recording issue with Wordfence Security Network statistics.

+= 6.2.7 =
+* Improvement: WordPress 4.7 improvements for the Web Application Firewall.
+* Improvement: Updated signatures for hash-based malware detection.
+* Improvement: Automatically attempt to detect when a site is behind a proxy and has IP information in a different field.
+* Improvement: Added additional contextual help links.
+* Improvement: Significant performance improvement for determining the connecting IP.
+* Improvement: Better messaging for two-factor recovery codes.
+* Fix: Adjusted message when trying to block an IP in the whitelist.
+* Fix: Error log download links now work on Windows servers.
+* Fix: Avoid running out of memory when viewing very large activity logs.
+* Fix: Fixed warning that could be logged when following an unlock email link.
+* Fix: Tour popups on options page now scroll into view correctly.

 = 6.2.6 =
 * Improvement: Improved formatting of attack data when it contains binary characters.